What is a GIS

 What a question.
-It’s enough to fill an entire blog, with several hundred entries.
+It is enough to fill an entire blog, with several hundred entries.
 But since my intention is to explain what a GIS is to users outside the world of Geographic Information Systems, I will try to be as concise as possible.

 The acronym GIS in English is the acronym for Geographic Information System, so in Spanish its inverted use is accepted: SIG, acronym that stands for Geographic Information Systems.